-Software development pros know that testing is the critical transition between development and deployment, and deployment is always the goal of a software project.
-To make testing work for service-oriented architecture (SOA)
+Software development pros know that testing is the critical transition between development and deployment, and

 Application testing is typically a three-level process.
 First, components of the application are "unit tested" by developers to ensure they function according to their local specifications.
 Second, these components are integrated to complete the application and then "system tested" or "integration tested" to ensure that workflow among applications and functional relationships perform as expected.
 Finally, the applications are "load tested" or "pilot tested" to simulate actual deployment conditions.
 SOA applications can follow this same model, but with special provisions in each phase to accommodate the specific nature of loosely coupled component-based applications.